waynenilsen/alpine-ec2-ami/README.md

 This repository contains a packer file and a script to create an EC2 AMI containing Alpine Linux.
-The AMI is designed to work with most EC2 features natively and thus should launch on any instance type.
+The AMI is designed to work with most EC2 features such as Elastic Network Adapters and NVME EBS volumes by default.
 If anything is missing please report a bug.

 This image can be launched on any modern instance type.
 Including T2, M5, C5, I3, R4, P2, P3, X1, X1e, D2.
 Other instances may also work but have not been